davidvandebunte/davidvandebunte.gitlab.io/jb/notes/stay-on-focus.md

 possible a part of the function/network as you can to make sure you're seeing the big picture on what needs improvement, you need to consider actions that aren't regular for you.

+On at least some of these documents, we say the task is valuable because we spend so much time on it.
+Spending time on something doesn't make it valuable; making it faster to do something we do regularly is important but only if we are doing important things regularly.

 ## Assumes one possible way

 Let's say you are working on some coding task and see some other code that "needs" cleaning up.
 That